Telephone call: Tones

 Cell phones generally do not use dial tones, because the technology used to transmit the dialed number is different from a landline.

 Unwanted calls

 Unsolicited telephone calls are a modern nuisance.
 Common kinds of unwanted calls include prank calls, telemarketing calls, and obscene phone calls.

 Caller ID provides some protection against unwanted calls, but can still be turned off by the calling party.
 Even where end-user Caller ID is not available, calls are still logged, both in billing records at the originating telco and via automatic number identification, so the perpetrator's phone number can still be discovered in many cases.
 However, this does not provide complete protection: harassers can use payphones, in some cases, automatic number identification itself can be spoofed or blocked, and mobile telephone abusers can (at some cost) use "throwaway" phones or SIMs.

-Abbreviation

-Telcon is used as an abbreviation for "telephone conversation" but also for "telephone conference".